 How should the EU evolve in response to challenges such as Brexit and globalisation?
-Jena-Claude Juncker, president of the European Commission, presented five possible options to the Parliament on 1 March, ranging from business as usual to deeper integration across most areas.
+Jean-Claude Juncker, president of the European Commission, presented five possible options to the Parliament on 1 March, ranging from business as usual to deeper integration across most areas.
 During the subsequent plenary debate most MEPs welcomed the opportunity to reflect on the direction Europe should take.
 Watch our video for highlights from the debate.

 Five scenarios for the future of the EU

 Juncker outlined five possible courses for the EU in his presentation to the Parliament on 1 March:

 Juncker declined to state his preference: “At the end of the day, it won’t be just me making the decision.
 It will be up to your Parliament, national parliaments, governments, civil society.
 In other words: the citizens will be able to have a say.
 We would prefer to listen, before we state our views.”